samuelbartels21/envygeeks.io/source/_posts/2015-11-15-link-dereferencing-in-ruby.md

 url-id: 3a554b7f
 id: 99383a11-cb7f-41e1-b923-52059d5962b8
 title: Link Dereferencing in Ruby.
-tags:
+tags: [ruby]
-  - ruby
 ---

-In all of my years of programming Ruby I never once (or cared... or thought) about link dereferencing until recently, and then when I needed it, it didn't exist.
+In my years of programming Ruby I never once (or cared... or thought) about link dereferencing until now, and then when I needed it, it didn't exist.
 Of course you can dereference the root, that's easy, I don't need you to do that for me Ruby.
 I needed to dereference the links inside of the root.
 Why can't you do that for me instead, Ruby?
-Maybe even with some of that safety?
-It can't... so I came up with a solution that allows me to dereference safely.
+Even with some of that safety?
+It can't... then I came up with a solution that allows me to dereference safely.

 ```ruby
 class String